 Documentation data retinal bipolar cell recordings

 Helene Schreyer, February 2021

 Content

 - 1. General structure

 - 2. Spatiotemporal white noise stimulus

 - 3. Natural movies

 - 4. Spots

 - a.
 Patterned Spot

 - b.
 Uniform Spot

 1. General structure

 The repository:

-https://gin.g-

-node.org/gollischlab/Schreyer and Gollisch 2021 salamander retinal bipolar cell recordings contains the voltage responses of bipolar cells to diverse light stimuli.
-The bipolar cells were recorded in the whole-mount salamander retinas with sharp electrodes.
-The data is part of the manuscript by Schreyer and Gollisch (2021) published in Neuron with the title: Nonlinear spatial integration in retinal bipolar cells shapes the encoding of artificial and natural stimuli.
+https://gin.gnode.org/gollischlab/Schreyer_and_Gollisch_2021_salamander_retinal_bipolar_cell_recordings contains the voltage responses of bipolar cells to diverse light stimuli.
+The bipolar cells were recorded in whole-mount salamander retinas with sharp electrodes.
+The data are part of the manuscript by Schreyer and Gollisch (2021) with the title: Nonlinear spatial integration in retinal bipolar cells shapes the encoding of artificial and natural stimuli.
 Details about the stimulus and analyses can be found in the manuscript.
 The repository contains 3 folders: spatiotemporalWhiteNoise, naturalMovies, and Spot, whose content is explained one by one in the following sections.

-2. Spatiotemporal white noise stimulus

-The folder contains the data for the spatiotemporal white noise stimulus and is composed of:

-- -Excel file: LogInfo_SpatioTemporalWhiteNoise.xlsx

-- -multiple .mat files (the actual data)

-- -folder: code spatiotemporal white noise

-The excel file is the guide for the .mat files and contains:
+The code is written in MATLAB version R2019b (some code lines may have to be adapted when using older MATLAB versions).
+2. Spatiotemporal white noise stimulus The folder contains the data for the spatiotemporal white noise stimulus and is composed of: -Excel file: LogInfo_SpatioTemporalWhiteNoise.xlsx -multiple .mat files (the actual data) -folder: code spatiotemporal white noise The excel file is the guide for the .mat files and contains:

--filename (of .mat file)

--cell ID, which is composed of the recording date, the retina number and cell number.
-For example, the .mat file: 155200029Comp (see below) is the response to the spatiotemporal white noise stimulus of cell 2 that was recorded on the 15.05.20 in the first retina:

-- update rate: the update rate of the stimulus.
-For example, for file 155200029Comp the stimulus was updated every 0.1 s (100ms) -> 10 Hz - -pixel size: relevant for stimulus regeneration (see below).
+-filename (of .mat file) -cell ID, which is composed of the recording date, the retina number and cell number.
+For example, the .mat file: 155200029Comp (see below) is the response to the spatiotemporal white noise stimulus of cell 2 that was recorded on 20.05.15 in the first retina: Filename Date Retina Number Cell Number update rate (Hz) pixel size FrozenFrames RunningFrames 155200029Comp 150520 1 2 10 12 189010032Comp 180911 2 1 25 9 300 1500 -update rate: the update rate of the stimulus.
+For example, for file 155200029Comp, the stimulus was updated every 0.1 s (100ms) \rightarrow 10 Hz -pixel size: relevant for stimulus regeneration (see below).
 The OLED monitor was composed of 800x600 pixels (1 pixel=2.5μm).
 For the spatiotemporal white noise, the screen was subdivided into small squares (checkers), which were updated randomly to black or white at the stimulus update rate (see above).
-For example, for the file 155200029Comp, 12x12 monitor pixels were packed together into one square (checker). - -Frozen and Running Frames: some cells were recorded with a non-repeating binary white noise sequence (running frames) that was regularly interrupted with an identical sequence (frozen frames).
+For example, for the file 155200029Comp, 12x12 monitor pixels were packed together into one square (checker). -Frozen and Running Frames: some cells were recorded with a non-repeating binary white noise sequence (running frames) that was regularly interrupted with an identical sequence (frozen frames).
 For example, for the file 189010032Comp, the sequence was interrupted every 1500 frames (RunningFrames) by 300 frozen frames (FrozenFrames=300 frames).
+The cells with no entry here, were recorded with a non-repeating binary white noise sequence.
+The .mat files contain per cell: